 In the Second District, two-term incumbent Estelle Fennell holds a sliming lead over challenger Michelle Bushnell.
 Fennell, who finished election night with a 239-vote lead over Bushnell, currently sits with a 197-vote advantage, having taken 51 percent of the 8,169 ballots remaining to be counted.
 While votes tabulated after Election Day typically follow a pattern — trending closer to the Election Day vote than the vote-by-mail ballots cast prior — the pandemic nature of this election, which led most of the electorate to vote by mail, makes it difficult to know if this election will follow course.
 So far, Fennell has led in vote-by-mail ballots, taking 53 percent of them, while Bushnell has fared better at the precincts and in early voting, where she took 65 and 62 percent of the votes, respectively.

-A similar dynamic is playing out in Ferndale, where incumbent Don Hindley holds a razor thin eight-vote lead over challenger Robin Smith with 674 votes counted so far.
+A similar dynamic is playing out in Ferndale, where former Mayor Don Hindley holds a razor thin eight-vote lead over challenger Robin Smith with 674 votes counted so far.
 Hindley took 75 percent of the vote at the polls on Election Day, but Smith has taken 55 percent of vote-by-mail ballots thus far.

 Of the votes that remain to be counted, Sanders said a little more than 14,000 are vote-by-mail ballots and 2,600 are provisional ballots that still need to be verified.
 Another 850 are vote-by-mail ballots that need to be duplicated by elections staff because they have food spilled on them, identifying marks, the voter used whiteout to correct a vote or they were faxed from overseas voters.
 It's just hard to know how all those will break.